Diving into Google+, Facebook, LinkedIn and Twitter

 Martin Shervington, author of The Art and Science of Google+, recommends creating an “Opt-in” circle for people who wish to receive your Google+ posts by email.
 When sharing posts with that circle, you can then check the “also send email” box without worrying about spamming people and/or being blocked.
 Your posts are far more likely to be noticed when they land in people’s inboxes as well as their newsfeed, especially those who don’t visit the site on a regular basis.
 It’s also a good way to identify your most engaged followers!

-Many businesses are getting disillusioned with Facebook, and I talked about this earlier this year in my post Are you thinking of leaving Facebook?
+Many businesses are getting disillusioned with Facebook, and I talked about this earlier this year.
 The experts say that Facebook ads are relatively inexpensive and worth looking into, but for many of us, it seems counterintuitive to spend good money just to get people to see our Facebook posts.

 Amy Porterfield, co-author of Facebook Marketing All-In-One for Dummies, shed a whole new light on this topic.